BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_3_Creating_a_Raw_Transaction_with_Named_Arguments.md

 e70dd2aa13422d12c222481c17ca21a57071f92ff86bdcffd7eaca71772ba172
 ```
 Voila!
 You've sent out another raw transaction, but this time using named arguments for clarity and to reduce errors.

-> :warning: **VERSION WARNING:** There is where the bug in Bitcoin Core 0.14 shows up: the 'inputs' argument for 'createrawtransaction' is misnamed 'transactions'.
-So, if you're on Bitcoin Core 0.14.0, substitute the named argument 'inputs' with 'transactions' for this and future examples.
-However, as of Bitcoin Core 0.14.1, this code should work as shown.

 ## Summary: Creating a Raw Transaction with Named Arguments